aws-samples/aws-refactoring-to-serverless/README.md

 ## About this repo:
-This repo is AWS CDK implementation for the patterns in [Refactorings to Serverless](https://serverlessland.com/refactoring-serverless/intro).
+This repo contains AWS CDK implementation for the patterns at [Serverless Land : Refactoring to Serverless](https://serverlessland.com/refactoring-serverless/intro)

 | Name | Description |